Moana (2016 film)

-Moana (Note: also known as Vaiana or Oceania in some markets) is a 2016 American animated musical adventure film produced by Walt Disney Animation Studios.
-The film was directed by John Musker and Ron Clements from a screenplay by Jared Bush and stars Dwayne Johnson and Auliʻi Cravalho in her film debut.
-It features songs written by Lin-Manuel Miranda, Opetaia Foaʻi, and Mark Mancina, and an original score also composed by Mancina.
-The film is set in ancient Polynesia and tells the story of Moana, the strong-willed daughter of a chief of a coastal village, who is chosen by the ocean itself to reunite a mystical relic with the goddess Te Fiti.
-When a blight strikes her island, Moana sets sail in search of Maui, a legendary demigod, in hopes of returning the relic to Te Fiti and saving her people.
-The screenplay takes inspiration from Polynesian myths.
+Moana (Note: Also known as Vaiana or Oceania in some markets) is a 2016 American animated adventure film produced by Walt Disney Animation Studios and directed by John Musker and Ron Clements from a screenplay by Jared Bush.
+The film stars Dwayne Johnson and Auliʻi Cravalho in her feature film debut.
+Its songs were written by Lin-Manuel Miranda, Opetaia Foaʻi, and Mark Mancina, who also composed the score.
+Set in ancient Polynesia, the film follows Moana (Cravalho), the strong-willed daughter of a village chief, who is chosen by the ocean to restore a mystical relic to the goddess Te Fiti.
+When a blight threatens her island, she sets sail in search of Maui (Johnson), a legendary demigod, in hopes of saving her people.
+The screenplay draws inspiration from Polynesian mythology.

-Moana premiered during the AFI Fest at the El Capitan Theatre in Los Angeles on November 14, 2016, and was released theatrically in the United States on November 23.
+Moana premiered at the AFI Fest at the El Capitan Theatre in Los Angeles on November 14, 2016, and was released theatrically in the United States on November 23.
 The film received positive reviews from critics and was a commercial success, grossing $687 million worldwide.
-At the 89th Academy Awards, the film received two nominations for Best Animated Feature and Best Original Song ("How Far I'll Go").
-Available on Disney+, Moana was the most-streamed film in the United States from 2020 to 2024, leading The Wall Street Journal to describe it as "the No.1 movie in streaming history."
-A sequel, Moana 2, was released in 2024, while a live-action remake is scheduled for release in 2026, with Johnson reprising his role as Maui in both.
+At the 89th Academy Awards, it received nominations for Best Animated Feature and Best Original Song for "How Far I'll Go".

+The film later became a major streaming success on Disney+, ranking among the most-watched films in the United States during the early 2020s.
+A sequel, Moana 2, was released in 2024, with a third film in development.
+A live-action remake was released in 2026.